 The Mexican contingent begin Group F action in Moncton, a location familiar to them as it was one of the match locations during the FIFA Under-20 Women’s World Cup earlier this summer.
 Mexico, which went winless in its initial World Cup appearance in 1999, but managed a pair of draws against England and New Zealand at the 2011 World Cup, secured third place in CONCACAF qualifying by virtue of a late comeback and eventual win in extra time over Trinidad and Tobago.
 France, meanwhile, breezed through its European qualifying group by winning all 10 matches by a 54-3 scoreline.
+Find more here about whole house remodeling in san diego.
 The French reached the World Cup semifinal in 2011 and served notice they belong amongst the top guns by blanking the Germans 2-0 in Offenbach last October.
 “Everybody is waiting for that game against France,” said Mexican national team manager Gerardo Lepe, who joked he was raring to go skiing in his puffy black and green winter jacket.
 “We are thinking we have a good chance to advance to the knockout stage.
 We will be very happy to return here and play for a World Cup in Canada.”

 Spanish captain Veronica Boquete, a strong contender for FIFA Women’s World Player of the Year 2014, and goalscoring phenom Natalia Pablos helped the Spanish win its European group and qualify for the World Cup for the first time.
 South Korean striker Park Eunsun won the Golden Boot with six goals during the AFC Women’s Asian Cup.